Axelrod History, Family Crest & Coats of Arms

 The surname Axelrod was first found in Suffolk, where they held a family seat from ancient times.

-Important Dates for the Axelrod family
+Early History of the Axelrod family

 This web page shows only a small excerpt of our Axelrod research.
 Another 175 words (12 lines of text) covering the years 1273, 1404, 1524, 1712, 1762 and 1400 are included under the topic Early Axelrod History in all our PDF Extended History products and printed products wherever possible.